What is child abuse?

 • Family disorganization, dissolution, and violence (including intimate partner violence)

-• Parenting stress, including those associated with young, transient, or unsupported caregivers
+• Parenting stress, including stress associated with being a young, transient, or unsupported caregivers

 • Poor parent-child relationships and negative interactions